Devinn-w/Cloud-computing/README.md

 # COMP90024 Team35 - Big Data Analytics on the Cloud

 ## Project Topic
-**What do Australians think of Donald Trump and the use of tariffs across different social media platforms?**
+**What do Australians think of Donald Trump and the use of tariffs in Mastodon?**

 This project collects, stores, analyzes and visualizes public sentiment from Reddit and Mastodon posts related to Donald Trump and tariffs, specifically focusing on content from Australian users or communities.